This post may contain affiliate links that we may earn a small commission on at no additional cost to you. Read our full disclosure.

 6. Paying off a delinquent account will raise my credit score

 Collection accounts, late payments and bankruptcies stay on your credit report for up to 7 years.
 Over time the negative impact of a delinquent account on your credit score fades.
 However, paying off a delinquent account won’t remove it from your credit reports and raise your credit score like many people think.
 Instead, it will be marked as “paid,” which is a good indicator to a lender but it will not actually improve your credit score.
+Out of all these credit myths, most people probably wish this one was true!

 7. If my credit score is low, it will always stay low